 If you’re accused of homicide in Jefferson City, MO, it is a serious matter.
 Knowing what to do after being questioned, arrested, or indicted is crucial, and our skilled Jefferson City, MO homicide legal team suggests you take the following steps:

-- Consult a Lawyer: Engaging a skilled Combs Waterkotte homicide attorney in Jefferson City, MO by your side as soon as possible to help ensure a successful outcome.
-A qualified attorney can review police reports, collect critical evidence, interview witnesses, and build a solid defense.
-They can also seek ways to have charges reduced or dismissed and formulate an effective trial strategy.
-Call us at (314) 900-HELP or contact us online.
+- Consult a Lawyer: It’s essential to have a competent Combs Waterkotte homicide attorney on your side in Jefferson City, MO as early as possible is critical to getting a successful outcome.
+A good lawyer can review police reports, gather critical evidence, talk to witnesses, and develop a robust defense strategy.
+They can also explore opportunities to reduce or dismiss charges and devise an effective trial plan.
+Give us a call at (314) 900-HELP or contact us online.

-- Remain Silent: When law enforcement informs you that “Anything you say can and will be used against you in a court of law” while reading you your Miranda rights, believe them.
-Making statements during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
-Having an experienced criminal defense lawyer in Jefferson City, MO is crucial to ensuring you communicate effectively.
+- Remain Silent: When police say “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, believe them.
+Making an ill-timed statement during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
+It’s essential to have a skilled criminal defense lawyer in Jefferson City, MO who can help you navigate this situation and articulate your side appropriately.

-- Acknowledge Your Presumption of Innocence: Unfortunately, in today’s society, simply being accused of a crime automatically makes you guilty in the minds of many people.
-This perception can significantly impact your mental well-being and lead you to consider actions you might not otherwise contemplate.
-Luckily for you, your Combs Waterkotte Jefferson City, MO homicide attorney understands what you are going through.
+- Acknowledge Your Presumption of Innocence: Sadly, in this day and age, many individuals jump to conclusions, viewing an accusation as a sign of guilt.
+This can deeply alter your mental health and lead you to consider actions you might not otherwise contemplate.
+Luckily for you, your Combs Waterkotte Jefferson City, MO homicide lawyer understands your situation and is here to help you find clarity and strength during this difficult time.

 Cole County Resources